-Compliance Inspector - Outputs Requirements Start on Site Monitoring Report 1 report (inclusive of Pre-Start on site Meeting) Monthly Monitoring Reports reports (i.e. the no. of months in the agreed build programme) Final Completion Certificate 1 Final Completion Certificate
+Compliance Inspector - Outputs Requirements Start on Site Monitoring Report 1 report (inclusive of Pre-Start on site Meeting) Monthly Monitoring Reports 72 reports (i.e. the no. of months in the agreed build programme) Quarterly Monitoring Reports 24 reports (i.e. the no. of quarters in the agreed build programme Final Completion Certificate 1 Final Completion Certificate

-Based on the commission requirements (above), consultants are invited to complete the Fee Schedule provided at Annex 3 and return this completed schedule alongside their tender response.
+Based on the commission requirements (above), consultants are invited to complete the Fee Schedule provided at Annex C and return this completed schedule alongside their tender response.